dovreshef/clickhouse-binary/README.md

 For `RowBinaryWithNames` and `RowBinaryWithNamesAndTypes`, the header is written automatically from the schema.

-See `USAGE.md` for end-to-end streaming examples (compressed files, batching, and multi-threaded producers).
+See `USAGE.md` for end-to-end streaming examples (seekable Zstd files, batching, row seeking, and multi-threaded producers).

 ## Supported Types